- Tel: 858.663.9055

 |

 The stated application concentrations are suggested starting amounts.
-Titration of the CD3 epsilon antibody may be required due to differences in protocols and secondary/substrate sensitivity.
+Titration of the CD3 epsilon Antibody for IF / CD3e Immunofluorescence Antibody may be required due to differences in protocols and secondary/substrate sensitivity.

-Human partial recombinant protein (AA 23-207) was used as the immunogen for this CD3 epsilon antibody.
+Human partial recombinant protein (AA 23-207) was used as the immunogen for this CD3 epsilon Antibody for IF / CD3e Immunofluorescence Antibody.

 After reconstitution, the CD3 epsilon antibody can be stored for up to one month at 4oC.
 For long-term, aliquot and store at -20oC.
 Avoid repeated freezing and thawing.